andreafabrizi/DNSProxy/README.md

 MIT license, all rights included.

 ## Disclaimer
-__IF ANONIMITY IS A CONCERN__ please host *nslookup-doh.php* on a trusted server !
+__IF SPEED IS A CONCERN__

-To be clear, the PHP script DOES DO the underlying job, being the resolution via "system calls" of DNS requests, a "classic" UDP or TCP "DNS request".
-Such system call relies on different (leaking) mechanisms to resolve DNS, depending on the operating system; in the case of an hosting provider, such mechanism and operating systems are often "managed" hence not in FULL-CONTROL of the final user.

-In the context of "managed-hosting" we can probably assume that _everything_ had been optimised for serving contents at the fastest speed, leveraging the best cache available.

-Performances of such sys-calls lie therefore outside the scope of DNSP.
+Performances of underlying sys-calls do lie outside the scope of DNSP.

+Long testing has been carried on, sufficiently to say the software has no flaw, no leakage, only lot of verbosity, unnecessarly parallel logic, legacy support for pre-standard DoH and other less-efficient routines.

+__IF ANONIMITY IS A CONCERN__
-The DNSProxy *DNSP* is just lazily tunneling into HTTP(S) using curllib and nghttp2.
-By doing this encapsulation, **it avoids leakage** of UDP queries.
+DNSProxy *DNSP* is lazily tunneling DNS into HTTPS using curllib and nghttp2.
-To be on the safe side, using DNS-over-HTTPS makes almost impossible to eavesdrop and spoof the DNS traffic between you and the DoH provider, or at least much less likely, given the layer of security provided by HTTP/2.
+By doing this encapsulation, **it avoids leakage** of DNS queries.
+To be on the safe side, using DNS-over-HTTPS makes almost impossible to eavesdrop or spoof DNS traffic between client and DoH provider, or at least much less likely, given security layer provided by HTTP/2.

-That said, you **MUST** use an external resolver/server that you trust, one where you can deploy stuff !

 **Do not forget to set 127.0.0.1 as your unique system DNS resolver** via common system configuration files (as /etc/resolv.conf or systemd-resolved).

-Beware: running the PHP script locally on the same machine (not using a remote webservice) makes no sense and WILL EXPOSE ALL of your queries to DNS leak.
-Running locally is useful for TESTING purposes only !!

 # Extra useful informations